-I did consider the Melia White House which features prominently on of the UK points blogs, but having read the bad reviews I concluded it was not a good idea.
-That it is probably why they need to do lots of promotion to get people to stay there!
+I did consider the Melia White House, which features prominently on one of the UK points blogs, but having read the bad reviews I concluded it was not a good idea.
+That it is probably why they need to do lots of promotion – to get people to stay there!

 The ME London is situated by the Strand, just over 10 minutes walk to Waterloo and round the corner from the Waldorf Hilton which I reviewed here.
 ME London was very handy for Soho and the theatres.
 The nearest tube stations were Temple or Embankment.

 Check in was impressive.
 You enter the hotel on the ground level and are greeted by a staff member to help with your luggage.
 The ground floor has stylish sculptured walls and the Marconi bar area.
 You are then directed to the lift to the first floor when you check in.

 Reception had a major wow factor.
 Chill out music is playing in a beautiful space with projections on the wall, beautiful flowers and candles.
 The receptionist was very friendly, complementing me on my bag before offering me a glass of Prosecco (guess what I said?!) and a cold towel.
 Once the formalities were completed, I waited for a few minutes to finish my drink and then someone from guest services to escort me to my room.
 I thought this was a nice touch, although I was more than capable of finding it myself.

 Once in the room I was shown where things were, which was just as well as some features were quite well hidden!